Blendify/blender-manual/blender_docs/manual/render/blender_render/lighting/lights/light_attenuation.rst

-The *Sphere* option restricts the light illumination range of a *Lamp* or *Spot* lamp, so that it will completely stop illuminating an area once it reaches the number of Blender Units away from the Lamp, as specified in the *Dist* field.
+The *Sphere* option restricts the light illumination range of a *Lamp* or *Spot* lamp, so that it will completely stop illuminating an area once it reaches the number of Blender Units away from the Lamp, as specified in the *Distance* field.

 When the *Sphere* option is active, a dotted sphere will appear around the light source,